Lorenz Curve Definition

 Lorenz Curve Examples

-In the below example, the Lorenz curve, which represents the actual distribution of income in a country, shows that the poorest 20% of the population in this society only earn 5% of the total national income.
+In the below above, the Lorenz curve, which represents the actual distribution of income in a country, shows that the poorest 20% of the population in this society only earn 5% of the total national income.
 Contrast this with the case of perfect equality, where the poorest 20% of the population would receive 20% of the income; the poorest 50% of the population would receive 50% of all income; the poorest 80% would receive 80% of all income; and so forth.

 Here is another example graph, in which there is less inequality, with the Lorenz curve now nearer to the line of perfect equality.
 In this example, the poorest 20% of the population earn 15% of all income in the nation, significantly up from 5% in the last example: